l7mp/stunner-helm/README.md

     cpu: 500m
     memory: 128Mi
 ```
-Meaning every started `stunner` pod will request `0.5 CPU` core and `128 mebibytes` of memory.
-These pods will only start in case the cluster can successfully allocate the given amount of resources.
+This means that every started `stunner` pod will request `0.5 CPU` core and `128 mebibytes` of memory.
+Note that pods will only start in case the cluster can successfully allocate the given amount of resources.
 If the cluster lacks of resources it is advised to lower the requested value.
-This is not the only reason why the user should carefully configure the resources.

 About the resource limits, in order to not stress the Kubernetes scheduler it is advised to keep the limits down and scale out (increase) the number of running pods if needed.
 Actually, it is the way, do not be afraid to scale in Kubernetes.
 To learn more about the scaling process take a look at our full [scaling guide](https://github.com/l7mp/stunner/blob/main/docs/SCALING.md).